cyaris/cyaris.github.io/aboutme.md

 ### Friendly Bio

 Hi there!<br><br>My name is Charlie.
 I live in Chicago and I work for CreditNinja as a Data Management Associate.
 I attended Washington University in St. Louis for undergrad and have been learning data tools ever since (most recently became an AWS Certified Cloud Practitioner).
-I’m particularly passionate about data science as a tool for better understanding the world.
+I’m particularly passionate about creating interactive data tools for data storytelling.
 Aside from data, my interests include plants, music, my kindle, and pizza.<br><br>Feel free to reach out or [read my resume](../resume/) to learn more!

 ### Contact